If you’re using cable Internet, check your bill. You might pay around a $15/month “equipment rental” fee.

 Some of you might be happy with your ISP-supplied hardware and don’t mind paying the extra for the convenience and some potential perks.
 That’s fine with me.
 But in that case, you should check out my take on how to get the best out of that gateway instead.

-Extra: The benefits of using an ISP-supplied gateway
+The counterargument: The benefits of using an ISP-supplied gateway

 While it’s clear that it’s best to use your equipment, there are some benefits to using a gateway provided by your Internet provider.